xiaomingplus/type-music/README.md

 # Type Music

-When you are typing, there will be ring out a beautiful background music.
+As code streams down from under your cursor, so does the beautiful background music~

+Notes will automatically sprang out as you type and quiet down when you pause.

+Pick a playlist of your favorite tracks!

 [点击查看中文文档](https://github.com/xiaomingplus/type-music/blob/master/README-CN.md)

 ## Features

-- Typing with beautiful music
+- Type with beautiful music.
-- Custom your own music playlist
+- Customize a playlist.
+Pick and play your favorites!

 ## Note

-Now,only supported macos.Windows will be coming soon.
+Now supported only on Mac OS.
+Support for Windows is coming soon!

+Currently supporting only ```.MP3``` files.

-## How to use
+## How to Use

-Just search "Type Music",install and typing~
+Just search "Type Music", click install and enjoy every click on your keys~

-## How to Close
+## How to Toggle

 Type command ```Toggle Typing Music```

 ## Commands

-- ```Toggle Typing Music``` will open or close typing background music.default the typing music is opened.
+- ```Toggle Typing Music``` will turn on or off the typing background music.
+By default the music is on.
-- ```Next Music Of Current Typeing Music Playlist```,will play next music at your current playlist.
+- ```Next Music Of Current Typeing Music Playlist``` will play the next track in your current playlist.
-- ```Add Music You Liked To Typing Music``` will open the music directors that stored your personal liked,you can drop some music you liked to here.
+- ```Add Music You Liked To Typing Music``` will open the directory that stores your personal favorites.
+You can add music to your favorites by draging-and-dropping any track you like into this directory.
-- ```Choose Playlist``` will show the list of your local,you can choose one.
+- ```Choose Playlist``` will display a list of your local playlists from which you can pick one.
-- ```Open Typing Music Playlist Folers```,will open the playlist in your finder,every subfolds will be a playlist,the subfolds expect some ```.mp3```files.
+- ```Open Typing Music Playlist Folers``` will open the directory containing all playlists in your finder.
+Each subdirectory is a playlist.
+Only ```.MP3``` files in the subfolders can be played.

 ## Requirements

-Macos.
+Mac OS.

 ## Known Issues